rhviana/sdia/src/gateway-sap-apim/js/README.md

   <strong>Figure 1 — The Maverick Phantom Edition: The JavaScript Policy Destroyer - By Ricardo Luz Holanda Viana</strong>
 </p>

-The Maverick Phantom Edition v15.2 validated with 73,000 messages is available in case of inquiries for Production Implementation.
+The Maverick Phantom Edition v15.2 validated with 73,000 messages is available in case of inquiries for Production Implementation, contact me in private.

 ---
 ### GDCR v15.2 (Maverick Phantom): ~1.5-4ms ⚡